Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 What happens if I overstay?

-A fine of approximately $10 USD per day applies, paid in cash on exit.
-Significant overstays can result in deportation and a re-entry ban.
+A fine of about $10 USD per day applies, paid in cash on exit.
+Significant overstays can lead to deportation and a re-entry ban.

 Q